mumbleflux/mumbleflux.github.io/PRIVACY.md

 ## 10. Children's privacy

-FluxRider is not intended for use by people under the age of 13.
+Mumbleflux Arcade is not intended for use by people under the age of 13.

 MumbleFlux does not knowingly collect personal information from children under 13.
 If you believe that a child under 13 has provided personal information directly to MumbleFlux, please contact: